PharmGKB/PharmCAT/docs/using/Multi-Sample-Analysis.md

 #### Case 3 - multi-sample VCF divided by chromosome or into consecutive genetic blocks

 As sometimes seen with large-scale genetic studies, the genetic data may be divided into multiple by-chromosome VCFs or VCFs with consecutive genetic blocks.
-The PharmCAT VCF preprocessor can manage this type of genetic data sets by taking a list of VCFs as the input.
+The PharmCAT VCF Preprocessor can manage this type of genetic data sets by taking a list of VCFs as the input.

 On the command line:
 ```console